kingstefan26/kokoMod/README.md

 SOLUTION: gen IntelliJ runs and run via IntelliJ little drop down saying "Minecraft Client"
 EXPLANATION: haven't figured this one yet, but I assume 2015 projects trying to run in 2022 ide 's

-PARABOLA: While build `error: package org.jetbrains.annotations does not exist import org.jetbrains.annotations.Nullable;`
+PROBLEM: While build `error: package org.jetbrains.annotations does not exist import org.jetbrains.annotations.Nullable;`
 SAlALUTINATO: add `compile 'org.jetbrains:annotations:16.0.2'` dependency to the build.gradle file.
 EXPLANATION: you cant use a library which you don't have